yasinsayal/instagram-auto-follow-bot/README.md

 ## 🔐 Privacy & Security

-The Instagram Auto Unfollow workflow is designed to work with account information provided by the user.
+The Instagram Auto Follow workflow is designed to work with account information provided by the user.

 Use appropriate security practices when handling Instagram credentials and session cookies.

-Never store authentication cookies in public GitHub repositories, source-code files, screenshots, or unsecured documents.
+Never store your cookies in public repositories, GitHub commits, screenshots, or unsecured documents.

+Always use a dedicated and properly authorized account for automation activities where appropriate.

 ---

 ## ⚠️ Responsible Instagram Automation

-Use **Instagram Automation** responsibly.
+Instagram automation should be used responsibly.

 Only automate actions you are authorized to perform and follow Instagram/Meta's applicable terms, policies, restrictions, and community guidelines.